 Juniors are advised to take the SAT once or twice in the spring of their Junior year.
 Seniors are advised to take it once in the fall of senior year.
 If you are applying early decision or early action, you will want to complete your testing in June or October.
 If you test later than October, those scores may not arrive in time to be a factor in the early admission decision.

-TIP: Colleges like to see an upward trend in scores, so practice by buying or borrowing an SAT practice book or by taking practice tests on collegeboard.org or Princeton Review.
+Practice taking the test by buying or borrowing an SAT practice book or by taking practice tests on collegeboard.org or Princeton Review.

-Some colleges require additional testing, such as 2-3 subject tests.
+Only 8 colleges require additional testing, such as 2-3 subject tests.
 You may want to take Subject Tests in June following successful completion of a course like Bio (soph year), Chem & US History (jr year), English, Math.